 ChatterOn is said to be the fastest bot builder in the business that promises to have you building chatbots within five minutes.
 This starts with more than 25 pre-built chatbots for you to choose from and customize using its simple chatbot builder.
 ChatterOn’s Ai and machine learning algorithms are pretty strong that support a wide range of rich content that includes carousels, buttons, photos, and videos.

 The sequel also gets you, to begin with, chatbot templates, which you can and customize by its drag-and-drop editor.
-The sequel aims to get you in building chatbots that engage effectively with users on a conversational level, and this incorporates two key elements: Sequel’s Natural Language Processing technology for the conversation side of things and interactive content.
+The sequel aims to get you in building chatbots that engage effectively with users on a conversational level.
+This incorporates two key elements: Sequel’s Natural Language Processing technology for the conversation side and interactive content.

 There’s a template for publishers, a personal assistant, a StoryBot, GameBot, and other templates built for different engagement uses.
-The aim of the sequel isn’t so much lead generation in this case but more about engaging your audience attached to your brand and its content.
+The sequel’s aim isn’t so much lead generation in this case but more about engaging your audience attached to your brand and its content.

 You can also publish your Sequel bots on Messenger, Kik, Telegram, and Viber.

 Chatfuel is a bot builder mainly for Facebook Messenger that aims to make bot-building easy.
 You don’t require any tech skills to use Chatfuel, and the free version of the platform allows you access to all features for up to 5,000 subscribers, though users will see the Chatfuel branding on your chatbot.